 Most church services were held once a month, in frame buildings.
 According to some who lived in the area in the 1920’s, the sermons were long and detailed.
 The preacher would paint detailed images of Heaven and Hell.
 Hell was in the forefront and what can happen to those who don’t follow the Golden Rule.
 Most churches had no piano or organ so the congregation would sing without accompaniment.

 Once the railroads were constructed, electricity arrived in the small towns around 1920.
 Cosby lagged behind though.
-The Baptist Church Organization established Cosby Academy in 1913 for Cosby’s children to get at least a sampling of instruction in academics.
+The Baptist Church Organization established Cosby Academy in 1913 for the children of Cosby TN to get at least a sampling of instruction in academics.